sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## ListSources
+## Lists all sources in IdentityNow.

 > []Source ListSources(ctx).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).ForSubadmin(forSubadmin).Execute()

-Lists all sources in IdentityNow.
+This end-point lists all the sources in IdentityNow.
+A token with ORG_ADMIN, SOURCE_ADMIN, SOURCE_SUBADMIN, or ROLE_SUBADMIN authority is required to call this API.

 ### Example